metaory/mxflow-cli/README.md

 </div>

-### :zap: A Friendly, General purpose CLI task runner defined by a simple YAML file
+### :zap: A Friendly, General purpose CLI Task Runner defined by a simple YAML file

 `mxflow` is a CLI task runner which is defined by a YAML config file.
 It searches for a `.mxflow/config.yml` in the current directory and parent directories recursively up which it then parses for commands and arguments